tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 `./composer.phar`

-Or you can install it globally on your system and rename it to `composer` which is what I have done.
-So on my system I run Composer by simply typing:
+Or you can install it globally on your system and rename it to `composer`.
+I have done it this way so on my system I run Composer by simply typing:

 `composer`

-But if you have installed it differently you will need to adjust my instructions accordingly.
+If you have installed it differently to me you will need to adjust my instructions accordingly.

 #### Setting up the Autoloader